Huemul Circuit Hike Overview

 Elevation gain/loss: 2500 feet (762 meters)/2000 feet (610 meters)

 First stop: the El Chaltén Visitor Center.
-You must get your free permit the day you start the Huemul Circuit.
+You must get your free permit the day you can start hiking.
 A park ranger will check for your required gear: a harness, two carabiners: one aluminum and one steel, a map, 20 meters of thin rope, and a camping stove.

 El Chaltén Visitor Center